 Arch of triumph and enlargement of the keystone

 Upon an ancient gate there is a ram's head, armed, in basso relievo with AUXILIO, in large letters below it.
 This may perhaps instruct us that Ziqua was under the immediate influence and protection of Jupiter Ammon.
-From Travels or Observations relating to several parts of Barbary and the Levant by Thomas Shaw - 1808.
+Shaw

 Today the arch has a rather modern appearance, but Shaw's account confirms that the key stone is original.
 Ammon was the god to whom a famous oracle was dedicated at Siwa, an oasis in Egypt, near the border with today's Libya, which was the easternmost outpost of the Berber people, the native inhabitants of north-western Africa.

-After Alexander the Great asked the oracle whether he would conquer the entire world and received an affirmative answer, Ammon was associated with Zeus and Jupiter and entered the Greek and Roman pantheons (you may wish to see a better image of Jupiter Ammon in a funerary monument found in Sardinia - it opens in another window).
+After Alexander the Great asked the oracle whether he would conquer the entire world and received an affirmative answer, Ammon was associated with Zeus and Jupiter and entered the Greek and Roman pantheons (you may wish to see a better image of Jupiter Ammon at Merida in Spain).

-A less elaborate theory suggests that the relief represents a capricorn's head, a symbol of Legio III Augusta, the Roman legion which was stationed in Africa, and that the gate was built by the auxiliary troops of that legion.
+A less elaborate theory suggests that the relief represents a capricorn's head, a symbol of Legio III Augusta, the Roman legion which was stationed in Africa, and that the gate was built by its troops.

 The gate is the only remaining monument of ancient Ziqua, the town situated a mile from the nymphaeum.
-The site was probably abandoned until the XVIIth century when Muslims expulsed from Spain settled there.
+The site was probably abandoned until the early XVIIth century when Muslims expelled from Spain settled there, similar to what occurred at Testour.
 They were called Andalusians, but they actually came from all regions of Spain.
-They were farmers and had knowledge of irrigation practices which they utilized at Zaghouan.
+They were farmers and had knowledge of advanced irrigation practices which they utilized at Zaghouan.

-(left) XIXth century Sidi Azouz Zawiya; (right) women at a fountain
+(left) XIXth century Sidi Azouz Zawiya (Mausoleum); (right) women at a fountain

 (left) Ancient column; (centre) Andalusian capital; (right) decorated window frame